 Hot take: great prompts beat great vibes.
-If you want GPT‑5 to behave like a reliable teammate instead of a distracted intern, you need structure — not just “be helpful pls.”
-Below are seven production‑tested patterns (with templates) that level‑up GPT‑5 for agentic and coding workflows.
+If you want GPT-5 to behave like a reliable teammate instead of a distracted intern, you need structure—not just "be helpful pls."

-1) Calibrate Agentic Eagerness (Proactive vs. Cautious)
+Pattern 1: Calibrate Agentic Eagerness

-Think of eagerness like cruise control: sometimes you want full autopilot, sometimes you don’t.
-Make that explicit.
+Think of eagerness like cruise control: sometimes you want full autopilot, sometimes you don't.

 Goal: Finish the task autonomously end-to-end unless safety conditions trigger.